UQ Winter Research Program

 Before you apply: Contact the primary supervisor.

-Suitable for: This project is open to motivated students with a strong background in chemistry or physics and an interest in computational science.
+Suitable for: This project is open to motivated students with a strong background in chemistry.

 Before you apply: Contact the primary supervisor.